Genivia/ugrep-indexer/README.md

       5588843 bytes indexing storage increase at 4243 bytes/file

-Normal searching without indexing takes 1.07 seconds after unmounting the `drive` and mounting again to clear FS cache for a fair comparison:
+Normal searching without indexing takes 1.07 seconds after unmounting the `drive` and mounting again to clear FS cache to see the effect of indexing:

     $ cd drive/ugrep
     $ ugrep -I -l 'std::chrono' --stats